 Prophetic Meaning?
 Clue in the Outrageous Arab Response

-Then what does Trump's shocking decision really accomplish?
+What, then, does Trump's shocking decision really accomplish?
 I think my initial feeling that Trump's decision is an important step forward in prophecy was right.
 And now I may understand how it could play out prophetically, even though the phrase “US relocates embassy to Jerusalem” has never been a line item on my prophetic timeline.

 The answer or insight came to me within minutes to Trump's announcement, in the news of the Arab response:

 Outrage, rage, anger, denunciations, demonstrations, and even an Arab leader's call for “another Intifada” of violence against Israel.
 Because Trump announced America recognized that Israel's capital was indeed in reality Jerusalem?
 Seriously?
-Wow, talk about a fit!
+Talk about a fit!
 They completely ignored the part where he said that the question of whether Jerusalem would be shared in a two-state solution was up to the two parties and not something he was addressing.
 Still, they threw a tantrum like a toddler after being told he could not have ice cream unless he first ate his peas.

 Objectively, that irrational, emotional response got me thinking: had I been missing something all this time about what it will take for the Arabs to unite in a confederate attack on Israel per Isaiah 17/Psalm 83?